jhonaquejadau/CharacterVS/README.md

 ## Credits

-Thanks to [Scirmba Community](https://scrimba.com) for creating an awesome frontend development course from scratch.
+Thanks to [Scrimba Community](https://scrimba.com) for creating an awesome frontend development course from scratch.
 This allow me improve my programming skills a lot.

 ## Copyrigth